Educational inequality in the United States: Language barriers

-As of 2015, there are nearly 5 million English language learner (ELL) students enrolled in U.S. public schools and they are the fastest-growing student population in the U.S. About 73% of ELL students speak Spanish as their first language, although the most common language will vary by state.
-60% of English language learner students come from low-income families, where parents have very limited educational levels.
-Family income level and lack of English language skills are often two challenges that are intertwined in the barriers that ELL students face.
+As of 2015, there were nearly 5 million English language learner (ELL) students enrolled in U.S. public schools and they are the fastest-growing student population in the U.S. About 73% of ELL students speak Spanish as their first language, although the most common language varies by state.
+Sixty percent of ELL students come from low-income families in which parents have very limited educational levels.
+Family income level and lack of English language skills are often two intertwined barriers that ELL students face.

 Students who are not proficient in English are put at a serious disadvantage when compared to their peers.
 There is a strong association between English-language ability and the success of students in school.
-ELL students have disproportionality high dropout rates, low graduation rates, and low college completion rates.
+ELL students have disproportionately high dropout rates, low graduation rates, and low college completion rates.